 The House by the Cemetery (Italy, 1981)

-With a few exceptions, if you watch a Lucio Fulci film expecting it to make sense, you’re in for disappointment.
+If you watch a Lucio Fulci film expecting it to make sense, you’re in for disappointment.
 You may also experience nausea and confusion.
-I’ll have to check the DVD case for known side-effects.
+Check the DVD case for known side-effects.

 The story follows the Boyle family as they move from New York City to New England to allow the father to continue a late colleague’s historical research.
 The local estate agent leases them the same house, which has the obligatory secret and dark history, a history which also seems to have been the cause of the colleague’s suicide.
 There is sort of a plot from this point onwards, but frankly it’s mostly pretext to allow Fulci to throw shocks, gore and bemusement at the audience.